 Idea 1: Mt.
 Fuji Day Tour from Tokyo

-Whether you don’t want to figure out all the planning & buses yourself or you want to eliminate stress about missing your bus back to Tokyo, taking a Mount Fuji day tour from Tokyo may be the best choice for you.
+Maybe you don’t want to figure out all the planning & buses by yourself.
+Or perhaps you want to eliminate stress about missing your bus back to Tokyo.
+Then taking a Mount Fuji day tour from Tokyo may be the best choice for you!

 There are many Mt.
 Fuji day tours available.
 They come with a wide variety of different ideas and attractions For example, you can even go skiing on Mt.
-Fuji on a day trip from Tokyo! but they tend to include one or several of the following:
+Fuji on a day trip from Tokyo!

 Gotemba Premium Outlets Shopping

 One of the largest outlet malls in Japan, Gotemba Premium offers great views of Mt.
 Fuji combined with a modern shopping experience.

 The Mt.
 Fuji Panoramic Ropeway (formerly called Kachi Kachi Cable Car) ascends 400 meters to the top of Mount Tenjo for epic views of Mt.
 Fuji and Lake Kawaguchiko.
 The cable car is named after a folk story about a rabbit and a tanuki (Japanese raccoon), so you’ll see lots of imagery relating to the two animals up there.

 In this tourist’s village, eight scenic ponds are surrounded with traditional Japanese farmhouses, with Mount Fuji views dominating the background.
 It is located in Oshino, a small village between Lake Kawaguchi and Lake Yamanaka.